go-aah/docs/reply.md

 ```

 ## Done()
-Done method indicates to framework that reply has already been sent via `aah.Context.Res` and that no further action is needed.
+Done method indicates that reply has already been sent via `aah.Context.Res` and that no further action is needed.

-**Note:** Framework doesn't intervene with response if `Done()` method is called.
+**Note:** Framework doesn't intervene with response if `Done()` method was called.

 ## Samples
 ```go